uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I never spoke it again.”[^300]
 In some cases, the residential school experience led parents to decide not to teach their children an Aboriginal language.
 Both of Joline Huskey’s parents attended residential school in the Northwest Territories.
-As a result of their experience in the schools,<!--x-->
-they raised their daughter to speak English.[^301] When Bruce Dumont was sent to residential school in Onion Lake, Saskatchewan, his mother warned him not to speak Cree.[^302]
+As a result of their experience in the schools, <!-- page 093 -->they raised their daughter to speak English.[^301] When Bruce Dumont was sent to residential school in Onion Lake, Saskatchewan, his mother warned him not to speak Cree.[^302]

 ### Arranging and blocking marriages